rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 # Why use count-data?

 They save a lot of disk-space and memory!
-There where x people on the Titanic
+There where x people on the Titanic.
+In tidy data, you have x rows.